-690 the (German Weather Service, DWD) for providing the HYRAS data set.
+Acknowledgements.
+Joaquim G. Pinto thanks the AXA Research Fund for the support.
+We would like to thank Deborah Niermann and Stella Steidl at the German Weather Service (DWD) for providing the HYRAS dataset.
 We would like to thank Hylke Beck for sharing the MSWEP precipitation data.
-Moreover, we would like to acknowledge M. Lemus-Canovas for providing the SynoptReg R package used for computing the synoptic weather types (Lemus-Canovas et al., 2019).
+Moreover, we would like to acknowledge Marc Lemus-Canovas for providing the synoptReg R package used for computing the synoptic weather types (Lemus-Canovas et al., 2019).
 We acknowledge the contribution of the DKRZ for storing and maintaining the model data and the FUB for the software coordination of XCES.